 Things To Do Before Moving Into A New House

 Believe it or not, moving day begins months before the moving truck first parks in your driveway.
 There are a few things you need to do before loading up the truck.
 We break it down for you below.

-Approximately two months before you move into your new home, there’s a lot of sorting, filing, tossing, purging, donating, labeling and hiring to do.
+Approximately 2 months before you move into your new home, there’s a lot of sorting, filing, tossing, purging, donating, labeling and hiring to do.

-Mike Glanz, CEO of HireAHelper, an online market where people can find local movers, offers some tips on how to get organized at the two-month mark.
+Mike Glanz, CEO of HireAHelper.com, an online market where people can find local movers, offers some tips on how to get organized at the 2-month mark.

 Glanz also says this is the time to make transportation arrangements for moving day.

-While hiring a full-service moving company might seem like the easiest way to get your belongs into your new home, it’s not always the most practical or cost-efficient option.
-Glanz recommends renting a moving truck from a reputable company, such as UHaul, or reserving a portable storage container, like PODS, and hiring hourly moving labor to come load and unload the container for you.
+While hiring a full-service moving company might seem like the easiest way to get your belongings into your new home, it’s not always the most practical or cost-efficient option.
+Glanz recommends renting a moving truck from a reputable company, such as U-Haul, or reserving a portable storage container, like PODS, and hiring hourly moving labor to come load and unload the container for you.

 “By handling the transportation yourself, you stay in complete control of your belongings, and it’s hundreds of dollars cheaper than hiring a full-service moving company,” Glanz asserts.